 This means that the same $1,000,000 suddenly gives you an annual income of $80,000 each year.

 That extra little bit of security means a shift in income from $40,000 to $80,000.
 Isn’t it crazy what a simple 0% floor can mean for your money?
-To really see the value of the 0% floor you’ve got to check out the post I did on IUL insurance and why you need it, about half way through the article I’ve included some spreadsheet that explain how amazing the 0% floor is.
+To really see the value of the 0% floor you’ve got to check out the post I did on IUL insurance and why you need it, about halfway through the article I’ve included some spreadsheet that explains how amazing the 0% floor is.
 The 0% floor and the asset protection it gives you will blow your mind.

 I know that switching from an IRA/401K is a major shift in the way that you think and I totally get it.
 When I started looking at the numbers, it completely blew my mind.
 As I mentioned above, I went and got my insurance license in part to prove my friend wrong.

 It is crazy to me that such an amazing product is readily available to the general public and very few people know about it.